voxel51/fiftyone/docs/source/brain.rst

   examples to train on in your data and for visualizing common modes of the data.

-* :ref:`Leaky Splits <brain-image-leaky-splits>`:
+* :ref:`Leaky splits <brain-image-leaky-splits>`:
   Often when sourcing data en masse, duplicates and near duplicates can slip through the cracks.
-The FiftyOne Brain offers a *leaky-splits analysis* that can be used to find potential leaks between dataset splits.
+The FiftyOne Brain offers a *leaky splits analysis* that can be used to find potential leaks between dataset splits.
 These splits can be misleading when evaluating a model, giving an overly optimistic measure for the quality of training.